Borgars/WordJong-Overflow/README.md

 ## Pre-Requisites

-If you just want to see the exploit working, you only need a way of loading a save onto a DS cartridge, or use an emulator if you are permitted to do so.
+If you just want to see the exploit working, use an emulator if you are permitted to do so.

 **Python 3** as well as the **pwntools** library for Python, this can be installed using pip.
 This is used for the CRC patching script.